Capillary/ecom-api-document/source/includes/_order.md

 PaymentType* | string |  The payment type used for the order.
 Only  values predefined for the merchant in the back-end are supported.
 OBT (Online bank transfer), TPG (Third party gateway), Credit, GV (Gift voucher) and so on
-Provider* | string |  The provider of the payment gateway service GatewayID* | string |  The respective payment gateway id CPUserID | string |  The unique CP user id generated by the system PaymentDetails* | json obj |  Pass the payment details GVCode | string |  The gift voucher code used for the transaction (if any) RespCode | string |  The unique response code generated at the payment gateway for the transaction (to our system)
+Provider* | string |  The provider of the payment gateway service GatewayID* | string |  The respective payment gateway id CPUserID | string |  Unique CP user id generated by the system PaymentDetails* | json obj |  Pass the payment details GVCode | string |  The gift voucher code used for the transaction (if any) RespCode | string |  The unique response code generated at the payment gateway for the transaction (to our system)